megaport/terraform-provider-megaport/docs/resources/vxc.md

 - `local_ip_address` (String) The local IP address of the BGP connection.
 Must be an IP address without a CIDR mask (e.g., "169.254.100.6").
 - `med_in` (Number) The MED in of the BGP connection.
 - `med_out` (Number) The MED out of the BGP connection.
 - `password` (String, Sensitive) The MD5 password of the BGP connection.
 On a VXC to AWS Direct Connect (`connect_type = "AWS"`) with an explicit AWS config on the other end, set this to the same value as that end's `aws_config.auth_key`.
-Omitting the other end's explicit config is the alternative, and Megaport then configures both ends with one generated key.
+Omitting this end's explicit config is the alternative, and Megaport then configures both ends with one generated key.
 - `peer_asn` (Number) The peer ASN of the BGP connection.
 - `peer_ip_address` (String) The peer IP address of the BGP connection.
 Must be an IP address without a CIDR mask (e.g., "169.254.100.1").
 - `permit_export_to` (List of String) The permitted export to of the BGP connection.